chapmanbe/pyConTextNLP/README.rst

 Code Structure
 --------------

-The original code used in the JBI is in the top level pyConTextNLP package.
-A simplification of this original algorithm that uses [http://networkx.lanl.gov/ NetworkX] is in the subpackage pyConTextNLP.pyConTextGraph. pyConTextGraph is what is currently being developed by us and is what is described here.
+The code has been modified substantially since the code base used for the JBI publication.
+In the current version, pyConTextNLP corresponds to pyConTextGraph in previous versions.
+This code uses [http://networkx.lanl.gov/ NetworkX] to structure the relationship between targets and modifiers in the markup.

 The package has three files: